 My career in education spanned 42 years as an educator and administrator at the Middle School level until my retirement in June of 2018.

 Danielle Jernigan, Secretary, Secretary@hpcuu.org

 I began attending HPCUU in 2015 after moving from Pennsylvania to Colorado.
 The seven UU Principles attracted me to High Plains, and my desire to promote them inspired me to serve on the Board.
-In March 2021 I will be completing my MS in health informatics and hope to become a nurse informaticist, using information technology to improve the lives of patients.
-When not busy, I love birdwatching, reading nonfiction, and walking with friends in beautiful Colorado outdoors.
+In March 2021, I will be completing my MS in health informatics and hope to become a nurse informaticist, using information technology to improve the lives of patients.
+When not busy, I love birdwatching, reading nonfiction, and walking with friends in the beautiful Colorado outdoors.

 Sam Waller, Church Financial Officer, CFO@hpcuu.org

 I am Sam Waller, a father, dog-minder, volunteer, and semi-retired defense professional who has lived in Colorado Springs for the last seven years.
 My wife is Marianne Sheldon, my children are Abel (23), Rowan (19), and Anthoni (13), and my dogs are River, Barley, and Cody.

 I was born an Air Force brat in Los Angeles and lived in Washington DC and Wyoming before my father retired in middle Georgia.
 I was very involved in the Boy Scouts, where I worked as a camp counselor and found great joy in helping others and being outdoors.
 After graduating from Mercer University, I served in the US Army for just over 22 years, where I held leadership and staff positions in Korea, Haiti, the US, Europe, and the Middle East prior to retiring in 2011.
 I have served as a defense professional in England and Afghanistan but enjoy being a stay-at-home father and dog-minder in the Springs while financially feasible.